ACT, egta and EBU invite you to celebrate World Television Day!

 This year, three European broadcasters’ associations, have decided to come together to honour a medium that holds a central place in the lives of millions of people, and to highlight the many services it offers in this era of multi-screening.

-PEPPTV publishes facts & figures about social TV for World Television Day.
+PEPPTV publishes facts & figures on how TV dominates Millennials’ media lives.

 PEPPTV press release »